 Board of Studies

 Shri Balmukund Lohia Centre of Sanskrit and Indological Studies is part of the Board for the Faculty of Arts and Fine Arts.
-Members of the Board meet twice to discuss the academic matters such as forming new syllabi and updating the existing ones, designing the schedule and panel for examination and answer-scripts assessment.
+Members of the Board meet twice to discuss the academic matters such as forming new syllabus and updating the existing ones, designing the schedule and panel for examination and answer-scripts assessment.

 Click Here For Faculty Details Of Arts And Fine Arts